wstrange/fig/README.md

 * Generated gRPC/protobuf methods to handle client authentication calls.
 * A service interceptor that will check for a valid session before forwarding the call to your services.
+* A session manager to manage session lifetimes and session persistence.

 The AuthService is initialized like this: